eHealthAfrica/eHealthAfrica.github.io/_jobs/product-designer-berlin.md

 * Work with product owners design an intuitive interface for the end users
 * Work with devs to help implement your designs

+**Sounds good to you?
+Contact us!** If you’re interested, please contact us with a few short lines about yourself (please keep them really short), your CV and at least **one case study**.

 ### Please apply via [this link](http://ehealthafrica.applytojob.com/apply/juCwmP/Product-Designer) only.